awesome-pro/neon-website/content/docs/guides/railway.md

 ---
-title: Use Neon Postgres with Railway
+title: Use Neon LangChainwith Railway
-subtitle: Connect a Neon Postgres database to your Node application deployed with Railway
+subtitle: Connect a Neon LangChaindatabase to your Node application deployed with Railway
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.662Z'